-- 1. The QSYSOPR message queue displays the CPIB682 error message, which indicates when a user profile was disabled for use with IBM i NetServer. - 2.
+- 1. The QSYSOPR message queue displays the CPIB682 error message, which indicates when auser profile was disabled for use with IBM i NetServer. - 2.
 Some clients will try a name and password several times without the user being aware of it.
 For example, if the user's desktop password does not match the user profile password, the client can try to access IBM i NetServer several times before displaying the Network Password window.
 When the correct password is supplied, the user profile might already be disabled for IBM i NetServer use on the system.
 If you encounter this situation, the maximum sign-on attempts allowed system value, QMAXSIGN, can be increased to accommodate multiple client authentication attempts.
 You can use the Work with System Values command WRKSYSVAL SYSVAL (QMAXSIGN) to change the maximum sign-on times.
-The user profile MAXSIGN value could also be increased.